Randium: A minimal model of universal viscous liquid dynamics: Results

 \section{Results}

 To monitor dynamics, we define the overlap, $O(t)$, as the fraction of sites that are occupied by the same particle after a time interval $t$.
 Let $Q(t)=\langle O(t)\rangle$ be the overlap function averaged over initial configurations.
-Fig.\ \ref{fig:overlap_order_parameter}(a) shows $Q(t)$ for inverse temperatures ($\beta$'s) ranging from zero (dark red) to 2.0 (dark blue).
-At high temperatures, the relaxation is nearly exponential (black dashed), whereas at low temperatures, it resembles a stretched exponential with an exponent of $\tfrac{1}{2}$ (red dashed): $A \exp(-\sqrt{t/t_0})$, where $A \simeq 0.98$.
-In the frequency domain, this corresponds to a minimum slope of the main relaxation peak of $-\tfrac{1}{2}$, consistent with dielectric experiments \cite{Nielsen2009}.
-At the lowest temperatures, a plateau develops from particle backjumps, as shown in Fig.\ \ref{fig:overlap_order_parameter}(b) by plotting $\log(Q(t)-1)$.
-This explains why $A$ is slightly less than one in an empirical fit to a stretched exponential.
+Fig.\ \ref{fig:overlap_order_parameter}(a) shows $Q(t)$ for inverse temperatures ($\beta$'s) ranging from zero (dark red) to two (dark blue).
+At high temperatures, the relaxation is nearly exponential (black dashed), whereas at low temperatures, it resembles a stretched exponential with an exponent of $\frac{1}{2}$ (red dashed): $A \exp(-\sqrt{t/t_0})$, where $A \simeq 0.98$ and $t_0$ is highly dependent on $\beta$.
+In the frequency domain, this corresponds to a minimum slope of the main relaxation peak of $-\frac{1}{2}$, consistent with dielectric experiments \cite{Nielsen2009} and found in one-dimensional kinetic constraint models \cite{Bramson1988}.
+At the lowest temperatures, the empirical stretched-exponential fit suggest that a plateau develops due to particle back-jumps.
+This explains why $A$ is slightly less than one.
+Interestingly, as shown in Fig.\ \ref{fig:overlap_order_parameter}(b) by plotting $\log(1-Q(t))$ there is no universal plateau value.

-In agreement with experimental results \cite{Niss2018}, the dynamics of low temperatures show time-temperature superposition.
-To show this, we define a characteristic relaxation, $\tau$, as the half-life time, defined as the time where half of the lattice sites (on average) have changed,
+In agreement with experimental results \cite{Niss2018}, the dynamics at low temperatures shows time-temperature superposition.
+To show this, we define a characteristic relaxation time $\tau$ (referred to as half-life in the following) as the time, when half of the lattice sites (on average) have undergone a change,

 Fig.\ \ref{fig:overlap_order_scaled}(a) shows that for the lowest investigated temperatures, $Q(t/\tau)$ collapses to a universal relaxation curve (orange dashed).
-Figure \ref{fig:overlap_order_scaled}(b) show $1-Q(t / \tau)$ on a logarithmic scale.
+Figure \ref{fig:overlap_order_scaled}(b) displays $[1-Q(t / \tau)]$ on a logarithmic scale.
 Interestingly, the scale-invariant relaxation curve is not a stretched exponential (compare to the red dashed curve).